Hroller/Agenda_Builder/README.md

 I wanted a tool to build an agenda for Masonic meetings and also create a Meeting Minutes outline.

+You do need to install the python-docx library to use this, pip install python-docx

 How It Works:

     Group Selection: